 A public participation process was undertaken as part of the scoping process, and involved the consultation of individuals and organisations throughout the broader study area representing a broad range of sectors of society.
 To date, this consultation has included telephonic and one-on-one consultations, Focus Group Meetings and documentation distributed via mail, pamphlets and via the printed media throughout the process.
-Furthermore, Public Meetings and Key Stakeholder Workshops, as well as additional Focus Group Meetings and one-on-one consultations are being undertaken during the public review period of this draft ESR.
+Furthermore, Public Meetings and one-on-one consultations were undertaken during the public review period of the draft ESR.
 Issues and concerns raised during the scoping process thus far have been recorded and captured within the Issues Trail (Appendix H).